vault27/Foundation/paloalto.md

 ### DoS Protection

+- In a profile you configure: Type, Flood protection, Resources protection
+- Profile is not applied in security policy, it is applied in separate DoS policy
+- Types:
+    - Aggregated - you want to apply extra constraints on specific subnets, users, or services
+    - Classified - Sets flood thresholds that apply to each individual device specified in a DoS Protection policy rule.
+For example, if you set a Max Rate of 5,000 CPS, each device specified in the rule can accept up to 5,000 CPS before it drops new connections.
+- 5 Flood protections, as in zone protection profile:
+    - SYN
+    - UDP
+    - ICMP
+    - ICMPv6
+    - Other IP
+- For every flood you configure 4 parametres:
+    - Alarm Rate
+    - Activate Rate
+    - Max Rate
+- For SYN flood you also configure Action: RED or SYN-cookies
+- For resources protection you configure only Max Concurent Sessions
 - Control the number of sessions between interfaces, zones, addresses, and countries based on aggregate sessions or source and/or destination IP addresses
 - Flood protection: Detects and prevents attacks in which the network is flooded with packets, which results in too many half-open sessions or services being unable to respond to each request.
 In this case, the source address of the attack is usually spoofed
 - Resource protection: Detects and prevents session exhaustion attacks.
 In this type of attack, many hosts (bots) are used to establish as many fully established sessions as possible for consuming all of a system’s resources